 - Using email to transfer files is so easy.
 On another computer, save the file in WIF format.
-Use any weaving program that currently supports the WIF format. - Attach the WIF file to an email and mail it yourself to open on your iPad or iPhone. - On an iPad, iPhone or iPod, open the email.
+Use any weaving program that currently supports the WIF format. - Attach the WIF file to an email and mail it yourself to open on your iPad or iPhone. - On an iPad, IPhone or iPod, open the email.
 An iWeavelt icon with the name of the file will be seen in the email.
-Click on it to immediately open in iWeavelt.
-This does not automatically save the pattern to the local documents.
+When you click on it, you may see it in the IOS browser saying the "file format is not supported".
+Pick the share icon at the top of the browser screen.
+The sharing list should show iWeavelt, then pick that icon.